-Areca nut is a monocotyledon plant and belongs to the Palmaceae family.
-The genus Areca is monoecious; the female and male flowers are in one bunch and cross-pollinated.
-Areca nut plants are grown mainly for the seeds (kernels), usually chewed in the form of young seeds, ripe, or in the form that has been processed.
-Areca nut is often associated with social or cultural rituals, especially about the population's customs in Papua, East Nusa Tenggara, and Maluku.
-According to Gupta et al. (2020), areca nut is a widely chewed natural product with an estimated 600 million users worldwide.
-Miftahul Jannah et al. (2021) stated that in Aceh, areca nut is chewed with betel leaf and lime betel, which relates to social and cultural ceremonies such as the welcoming of guests.
+Areca nut is a monocotyledonous plant belongs to the Nutaceae family.
+The genus Areca is monoecious; the female and male flowers are in one bunch and it is cross-pollinated.
+The plant is grown for its seeds (kernels), which are typically chewed either young, ripe, or in a processed form.
+It is often associated with social or cultural rituals, to the population's customs in Papua, East Nusa Tenggara, and Maluku.
+According to Gupta et al. (2020), Areca nut is a widely chewed natural product with an estimated 600 million users worldwide.
+Areca nut is chewed with betel leaf and lime betel, which relates to social and cultural ceremonies of welcoming of guests in Aceh (Miftahul Jannah et al.,2021)..

-Commercial areca cultivation is only practiced in India, Bangladesh, and Sri Lanka (Anonymous, 1985).
-In Indonesia, areca nuts grow wild or are planted as a garden fence, except in several areas in Sumatra.
-Some farmers have started cultivating them, although not in large areas.
-According to Miftahorrachman et al. (2018), areca nut is a potential and promising commodity in Sumatra, and it has become an export commodity for a long time.
+Commercial Areca cultivation is only practiced in India, Bangladesh, and Sri Lanka (Anonymous, 1985).
+In Indonesia, it grows wild or planted as a garden fence, except in several areas in Sumatra.
+Some farmers have started cultivating it, although not in a large scale.
+According to Miftahorrachman et al. (2018), Areca nut is a potential and promising commodity in Sumatra, and it has become a potentially an export commodity.

 2. Benefits of Areca nut

-The areca plant is traditionally used as a stimulant, mixed with betel, lime, and tobacco.
+The Areca nut is a versatile plant with diverse applications beyond its traditional use as a stimulant, mixed with betel, lime, and tobacco.
 Apart from being used for betel nut ingredients, dry betel nut is an industrial and pharmaceutical raw material.
-The seeds are used in leather tanning, fabric dyes, and cotton in the industrial field.
-Chavan and Singhal (2013) stated that areca nuts have many purposes, such as in traditional medicine, furniture, cosmetics, food, and textile industries.
+The seeds are used in leather tanning and as a dye for fabrics and cotton in the industrial field.
+The nut also has applications in the furniture, cosmetics, traditional medicine, food, and textile industries(Chavan and Singhal,2013).

-In medical use, arcanut oil plus arecoline can synergistically enhance hypolipidemia in rats (Zhou Wen-hua et al., 2011).
-According to Humaryanto et al. (2023), MRSA bacteria are resistant to the ethanol extract of young and old areca nuts, while the ethanol extract of old areca nuts has potent antibacterial activity against MSSA.
-According to Anjana et al. (2015), the use of areca nut as a psychoactive substance ranks fourth after caffeine, nicotine, and alcohol.
-The positive impact of consuming areca nuts to overcome microbial growth, anti-schizophrenia, anti-inflammation, and improved memory, while the negative.
-In the food industry, areca nuts can be utilized in the formulation of food safety policies, as the seed extract has demonstrated antibacterial effects against both Gram-positive and Gram-negative bacteria (Neda Jam et al., 2021).
+In a study by Zhou Wen-hua et al. (2011), a combination of Areca nut oil and arecoline was found to work synergistically to enhance hypolipidemia in rats.
+Humaryanto et al. (2023) discovered that while the ethanol extract of both young and old Areca nuts is ineffective against MRSA, the extract from old Areca nuts has potent antibacterial activity against MSSA.

+Beyond its medicinal properties, Areca nut is a significant psychoactive substance, ranking fourth in use after caffeine, nicotine, and alcohol (Anjana et al., 2015).
+It has been associated with several positive effects, including its ability to inhibit microbial growth, and its anti-schizophrenia, anti-inflammatory, and memory-enhancing properties.

-According to Ziyuan Guo et al. (2024), in the future, areca nut extracts have broad application prospects in the field of food and medicine, industry and construction.
+The antibacterial effects of Areca nut seed extract against both Gram-positive and Gram-negative bacteria also show promise for the food industry.
+According to Neda Jam et al. (2021), this could be used to develop new food safety policies.
+Looking ahead, Ziyuan Guo et al. (2024) suggest that Areca nut extracts have a broad range of future applications in the fields of food, medicine, industry, and construction.

-Cahyani et al. (2020) stated that Areca nut peel extract could be a natural antioxidant because of its extreme activity.
-Research by Wida Ningsih (2018) shows that areca nut extract can be formulated into an edible film that can inhibit bacteria because it is easy to use and has strong antioxidant properties.
-Ave Olivia et al. (2020) state that areca nut is an aphrodisiac that increases libido.
-According to Nilasari et al. (2020), toothpaste combined with ethanol extract from betel leaf, areca nut, and gambier influenced the growth inhibition of Pseudomonas aeruginosa.
+According to Cahyani et al. (2020) ,Areca nut peel extract is a potent natural antioxidant due to its extreme activity.
+Wida Ningsih (2018) found that Areca nut extract’s strong antioxidant and antibacterial properties make it suitable for use in an edible film.
+Furthermore, Ave Olivia et al. (2020) state that Areca nut acts as an aphrodisiac by increasing libido.
+Nilasari et al. (2020) discovered that a toothpaste containing ethanol extracts of betel leaf, Areca nut, and gambier can inhibition the growth of Pseudomonas aeruginosa.